rhmodding/Tickompiler/docs/engines.rst

 ~~~~~~~~~~~~~~~~~~
 ::

-   0x100<type> jump, catch, ???
+   0x100<type> jump, catch, time

 Spawns a ball to kick depending on ``type`` such that the first bounce is a beat later.
 Does not include sound effects.
 If ``jump`` is 1, the weasels will jump out of their hole.
 ``catch`` determines who or what will jump up to catch the ball in the background.
-The last argument is always 0.
+The final argument advances
+the ball and input by ``time`` ticks, but it mantains the speed it would originally have.
+It normally stays
+at 0 and it's only used for transitions in remixes.
 Values for ``type`` are:

 - 0: Soccer ball. (can be omitted)